tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

   (that is,
   that the certificate itself is well-formed and that the signature it carries is valid.
-* It will compare the hash of the public key of the certificate to the expected public key.
+* It will compare the SPKI hashof the certificate to the expected value.
   The specifics of the comparison are the same as for the comparison specified by `RFC 7469`_ with "sha256" [#]_.

 To further clarify, consider this example.